RanjeetThiaga/RanjeetThiaga/README.md

 Bioinformatician 💻🧬 | AI & ML Enthusiastic 🖥📈
 -------------------------------------------------
 <img alt="Coder GIF" height=200 width=250  src="https://cdn.dribbble.com/users/730703/screenshots/6581243/avento.gif" /><br>
 I'm a B.Sc.
 (HONS) Bioinformatics graduate from AIMST University.
-Through these 3 years undergraduate program I have been exposed to practical details of computational biology and have hands-on learning with bioinformatics tools and databases along with some advance level of programming knowledge and database manipulation.
+Through these 3 years of undergraduate program, I have been exposed to practical details of computational biology, hands-on learning with bioinformatics tools and databases, and advanced programming knowledge and database manipulation.

-## To Reach me Out!
+## To Reach Me Out!

 - 🌍  **Location**: I'm based in Johore, Malaysia.
 - ✉️  **Contact**: You can reach me at [ranjeetthiaga@gmail.com](mailto:ranjeetthiaga@gmail.com).